Silence, a Luigi's Mansion fanfic

 Review please, and chow!

-Random Trivia: The title of the Piantissima's piece is a spinoff of the ancient Greek word ouranoV (pronounced Oy-ran-os) that won't let me post correctly, which means 'heaven' or 'sky'.
+Random Trivia: The title of the Piantissima's piece is a spinoff of the ancient Greek word THAT FANFICTION WON'T PROCESS COMPLETELY (pronounced Oy-ran-os), which means 'heaven' or 'sky'.
 Although I used it elsewhere to stand for 'sky', in this instance it stands for 'heaven'.